Ekultek/Dagon/README.md

 # Dagon - Advanced Hash Manipulation

 #### Named after the prince of Hell, Dagon *(day-gone)* is an advanced hash cracking and manipulation system, capable of bruteforcing multiple hash types, creating bruteforce dictionaries, automatic hashing algorithm verification, random salt generation from Unicode to ASCII, and much more.

+_Note:_ Dagon comes complete with a <u><b>Hash Guarantee</b></u>:

-_Note: I personally guarantee Dagon will crack your hash, if for any reason Dagon is incapable or fails, create an issue with your hash and I will create a patch for the hash and attempt to crack your hash for you._
+_I personally guarantee that Dagon will crack your hash successfully.
+If for any reason, you feel that Dagon has fallen short, is incapable of cracking your hash, or did not crack the hash to your specifications:_

+  - Please make an issue with your hash (if you do not want to publicly post your hash we can communicate through Slack)
+  - Run Dagon with the `--verbose` flag and try to crack the hash, post all the output.
+  - Tell me what you think the problem is

+_I will personally try to crack your hash (no guarantees but I'll do my best) for you, and if there is a problem, I will create a patch for your hash._

 # Screenshots